In this explainer, we will learn how to describe the process of translation and outline the roles of mRNA, tRNA, and ribosomes.

 Each tRNA has two specialized regions.

 On one end is the anticodon loop at the bottom of the molecule (Figure 3).
 This region is complementary to the codon sequence that is on the mRNA.
 Because it is complementary, the anticodon can base pair with the codon in the mRNA.
 This is how a tRNA can interact specifically with the codons in an mRNA.
-For example, the anticodon UUA (as in Figure 3) can bind to the complementary mRNA codon AAU—this is shown in Figure 4.
+For example, the anticodon AUU (as in Figure 3) can bind to the complementary mRNA codon AAU—this is shown in Figure 4 with the anticodon shown in the to direction.

 On the other end of the tRNA (at the top) is where the corresponding amino acid is bound.
 In our example, AAU is the codon for asparagine (Asn), so this tRNA will be carrying an asparagine amino acid.